-The installation will comprise two poultry houses, accommodating a maximum of 64,000 laying chickens.
-The birds will be brought to the site as they start to lay eggs and will be depopulated after approximately one year.
-The birds will be delivered and removed on an "all in, all out" basis, which means that the entire flock will be removed from both houses before a new flock cycle begins.
+The installation will comprise four poultry houses, accommodating a maximum of 175,000 broiler chickens (an expansion from the current two poultry houses permitted for 100,000 birds).
+The birds will be brought to the site at approximately one day old and the houses will be depopulated when the birds are around thirty nine days old.
+Between cycles the houses will be empty for approximately 7 days.
+There will be 7.5 cycles per annum.
+The birds will be delivered and removed on an "all in, all out" basis, which means that the entire flock will be removed from all of the houses before a new flock cycle begins.
 As a result, there will be no overlap between different flocks of birds.

-The birds will be housed in two buildings each of which will be constructed to the best environmental standards.
-The buildings will be equipped with high velocity roof vents.
+The additional birds will be housed in two new buildings each of which will be constructed to the best environmental standards.
+The buildings will be equipped with high velocity roof vents and will be heated by gas-fired boilers.